Russ Harvey Consulting - Computer and Internet Services

 It was only by ending support for Windows 7 that the Windows 10 user base began to reach the goals Microsoft anticipated for the year following Windows 10's release.

-Even so, many have clung to Windows 7, just as users clung to XP years earlier.
+Even so, many have clung to Windows 7, just as users clung to XP years earlier and Windows 10 users are avoiding the costly hardware upgrades necessary to run Windows 11.

 Apple and Linux Emerge